1. Benefit spaghetti supper Sept. 6

 1. Class of ’49 lunch

-MEXICO — The Mexico High School Class of 1949 will meet at 12:30 p.m. on Tuesday at Dick’s Restaurant.
+MEXICO — The Mexico High School Class of 1949 will meet for lunch at 12:30 p.m. on Tuesday at Dick’s Restaurant.

 Spouses and friends are welcome.